-Wells Fargo CEO apologizes after disparaging Black talent pool
+Wells Fargo CEO apologizes after blaming shortage of Black talent for bank’s lack of diversity

 “Perhaps it’s the CEO of Wells Fargo who lacks the talent to recruit Black workers,” Rep. Alexandria Ocasio-Cortez (D-N.Y.) said in a tweet.

+Sherrilyn Ifill, president of the NAACP Legal Defense and Educational Fund, said, “I know many highly talented Black lawyers who would have advised you against making such a statement.”

-On Wednesday morning, Scharf apologized in a memo to the entire company "for making an insensitive comment reflecting my own unconscious bias,” he said.
+On Wednesday, Scharf apologized in a memo to the entire company “for making an insensitive comment reflecting my own unconscious bias.”

 “There are many talented diverse individuals working at Wells Fargo and throughout the financial services industry and I never meant to imply otherwise,” Scharf wrote.
 “It’s clear to me that, across the industry, we have not done enough to improve diversity, especially at senior leadership levels.
 And there is no question Wells Fargo has to make meaningful progress to increase diverse representation.”